google/WebFundamentals/src/content/en/tools/lighthouse/audits/address-bar.md

 1. Add a `theme-color` meta tag to the HTML of every page you want to brand.
 1. Add the `theme_color` property to your Web App Manifest.

-The `theme-color` meta tag ensures that the address bar is branded when a user a user visits your site as a normal webpage.
+The `theme-color` meta tag ensures that the address bar is branded when a user visits your site as a normal webpage.
 Set `content` to any valid CSS color value.
 You need to add this meta tag to every page that you want to brand.